jrnl-org/jrnl/docs/contributing.md

  * Installing dependencies: `poetry install`
  * Running tests: `make test`
  * Running the source in a virtual environment:
     * `poetry shell`
     * `jrnl` (with or without arguments as necessary)
  * Linting the code to standardize its style: `make lint`

 ### Updating automated tests

 When resolving bugs or adding new functionality, please add tests to prevent that functionality from breaking in the future.
 If you notice any functionality that isn't covered in the tests, feel free to submit a test-only pull request as well.

-jrnl uses [pytest](https://docs.pytest.org/) for unit tests.
-It also uses pytest to run  behavior-driven development (BDD) tests via [pytest-bdd](https://pytest-bdd.readthedocs.io/en/stable/).
+For testing, jrnl uses [pytest](https://docs.pytest.org) for unit tests, and [pytest-bdd](https://pytest-bdd.readthedocs.io/) for integration testing.
+All tests are in the `tests` folder.

-BDD tests can be created by editing `.feature` files in `tests/bdd/features` with the same format as other tests.
-For more complicated functionality, you may need to implement steps in `tests/lib` which are then executed by your tests in the `.feature` files.
+Many tests can be created by only editing `*.feature` files with the same format as other tests.
+For more complicated functionality, you may need to implement steps in `tests/lib/` which are then executed by your tests in the `feature` files.

 ### Submitting pull requests